tenacityteam/tenacity/CONTRIBUTING.md

 following conditions:

-* There is no obvious or fast way (up to a couple of hours) to fix the mistake that caused Tenacity to break. **Fixing is better than reverting most of the time.**
+* There is no obvious or fast way (up to a couple of hours) to fix the mistake that caused Tenacity to break. **Fixing with a new commit should always be preferred, if possible.**
 * There is a high amount of activity on the project and the change that got merged is killing off that said activity.
-* There are maintainers and contributors that are aware of this and agree that reverting is the best cause of action.
+* There are multiple maintainers and contributors that are aware of this and agree that reverting is the best course of action.
 * The community appears to heavily disagree with the change.
-* Another person, regardless of whether they are a well-established developer or a community member, provides an additional perspective that the contributors or maintainers were not previously aware of, which calls the validity of the change into question.
+* Another person, regardless of whether they are a well-established developer or a community member, provides a new perspective that the contributors or maintainers were not previously aware of, which calls the integrity of the change into question.

 When reverting a change, you should be *at least* **just as careful** as when committing a change.
-Make sure to use your own judgement, communicate transparently and coordinate with other contributors -- especially the ones that worked on the change itself.
+Make sure to use your own judgement, communicate transparently and coordinate together with fellow contributors.
+This is especially the case with the contributors that worked on the change itself, as throwing away their hard work without communicating or helping them have their change included again *will* cause preventable frustration that is absolutely preventable.